 The organization of regional associations, and a change in name to the Canadian Farm Writers Federation followed soon after.
 The original vision of the organization was to have western and eastern associations under the umbrella of the national organization.However, the desire of British Columbia to have its own organization resulted in the four western provinces forming their own groups, with the east maintaining one association.
 Quebec farm writers have always had their own organization separate from CFWF.

 The basic structure of the organization continues today, with six regional associations under the national umbrella.

-Vice President: Trevor Bacque (AFWA representative)
+President: Trevor Bacque (AFWA representative)

 Secretary Treasurer: Hugh Maynard (eastern member at large)

 The Canadian Farm Writers' Federation is a volunteer-run organization that includes journalists and communications professionals working in the agriculture sector.
 Our members work for agricultural companies, producer groups, environmental stewardship organizations, media, government, and more.
 Many are self-employed.
 Financial or in-kind support for CFWF events and activities are provided by various industry associations and businesses, and their sponsorships are acknowledged as such.